 Membership and Terms

-The Committee shall be comprised of six to eight full-time faculty.
+The Committee shall be comprised of five to seven full-time faculty.
 The membership, as much as possible, should be representative of the faculty from the various colleges, schools, and the library.
 These faculty members will serve two-year overlapping terms with approximately one-half of the memberships lapsing each year.
+(4/2023)

-The committee will include one member appointed by the Professional Staff Council and one member appointed by the Bi-weekly Staff Council, with one-year renewable terms.
+The committee will include up to two members appointed by the Staff Council, with one-year renewable terms.
 The committee will include one student member to be nominated by SGA.
+(4/2023)

 The Director of Facilities Management will serve as an ex officio member.